GoogleCloudPlatform/gke-enterprise-demo/README.md

 ### Elasticsearch API exposed via ILB (Internal Load Balancer)

-In order to expose the on premise Elasticsearch as a *service* to the cloud Kubernetes Engine cluster, we need to expose it via an Internal Load Balancer(ILB).
+In order to expose the on-premise Elasticsearch as a *service* to the cloud Kubernetes Engine cluster, we need to expose it via an Internal Load Balancer (ILB).
 By doing so, the Elasticsearch cluster can be accessed by any application running in the cloud.
-The traffic will be travel through the VPN between the cloud Kubernetes Engine and the on prem Kubernetes Engine clusters.
+The traffic will travel through the VPN tunnel between the cloud network and the on-prem network.
 `es-svc.yaml` shows how it is implemented by a kubernetes annotation, `cloud.google.com/load-balancer-type: "Internal"`, which specifies that an internal load balancer is to be configured.
 Please refer to [Creating